kiwitcms/Kiwi/docs/source/guide/admin.rst

 Updating personal information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Nitrate can store email, first and last name details of a user.
+KiwiTestPad can store email, first and last name details of a user.

 Procedure: Updating personal information
 ''''''''''''''''''''''''''''''''''''''''